EnVyxS/Portofolio/replit.md

 - June 14, 2025.
 Initial setup
 - June 14, 2025.
 Fixed dialog box race condition bug - prevented hover dialog text from being overridden by main dialog when user spams next/skip buttons
 - June 16, 2025.
 Added easter egg reward system - when all 12 achievements are collected, a special reward button appears that redirects to Rick Astley's "Never Gonna Give You Up" as a Rick Roll surprise
+- June 16, 2025.
+Added 21 variations for RETURN_DIALOG to make the character's responses more diverse when user returns after being thrown out

 ## User Preferences